 - Follow your analytics provider's documentation and send events from within the decision listener callback.

-Steps 1 and 3 aren't covered in this documentation.
+Steps 1 and 3 are not covered in this documentation.
 However, the DECISION notification listener is covered below.

 The following tables show the information provided to the listener when it is triggered:

 |type||string||Decision type varies depending on which method triggers the listener.|

 |decision info||map||Key-value map that consists of data corresponding to the decision.
 See decision-info parameter.|

 |attributes||map||A map of custom key-value string pairs specifying attributes for the user that are used for audience targeting.|